 While most little girls dreamed of becoming teachers, actresses, or nurses, Marisol Rivera dreamt of one day becoming a whore.
-Like a boy who would look in awe at a soldier, Marisol would fixate on prostitutes even when they weren’t working.
+Like a boy who looked in awe at a soldier or police officer, Marisol would fixate on prostitutes even when they weren’t working.
 During the day, whores didn’t look like whores.
 They looked like every other woman, but not to Marisol.

 An off-duty working girl could be walking down the street carrying groceries, and the little girl would stop in her tracks and curiously stare at the woman as if she were looking at two stray dogs humping in the street.
 Marisol would often get snatched out of her daze by her mother pulling on her hand.

-“Let’s go, Marisol,” her mother, Elena would say frustrated that she had to come back to get the six-year-old.
+“Let’s go, Marisol,” her mother, Elena, would say, frustrated that she had to retrace her steps to retrieve the six-year-old.

 “I don’t know,” her mother said, lying.
 She knew who she was.
 She knew who they all were.
-She couldn’t comprehend why every person her daughter became fixated on in the street was a prostitute.
-Elena handled this like the time Marisol had walked in on her making love to Marisol’s father—she ignored that it ever took place with hopes that Marisol would some day forget all about it.
+Everyone knew.
+Elena couldn’t comprehend why every person her daughter became captivated by in the streets of Colón was a prostitute.
+Just once she would have liked to have caught her daughter staring a beggar or a drunk.
+Elena handled these situations like the time Marisol had walked in on her and Marisol’s father making love—she ignored that it ever took place with hopes that Marisol would some day forget all about it.

 “It’s her job?”